jumpscale7/jumpscale_prototypes/prototypes/sslsign/nginxsso/readme.md

 Generate and install the necessary certificates as explained in the sslsign readme.

+Put the proper credentials in `conf/racktablesauthenticate.lua`, `conf/icingaauthenticate.lua` and `conf/jsauthenticate.lua`.

 Start nginx on this location and with the proper configuration file:
 ```
 nginx -p `pwd`/ -c conf/nginx.conf